-- 1. To assess the validity of a specific claim that has been rejected by the Minister of Indian and Northern Affairs Canada; and - 2.
-To determine which compensation criteria apply in negotiation of a specific claim settlement, where a claimant First Nation disagrees with the Minister's determination on the applicable criteria.
+- to assess the validity of a specific claim that has been rejected by the Minister of Indian Affairs and Northern Development - 2- to determine which compensation criteria apply in negotiation of a settlement, where a claimant First Nation disagrees with the Minister's determination on the applicable criteria.

-The Specific Claims Policy stipulates ten compensation criteria for losses incurred and damages suffered as a result of a breach of the Crown's obligations.
+The specific claims policy stipulates ten compensation criteria for losses incurred and damages suffered as a result of a breach by the Crown of its obligations.
 Compensation is paid in monetary form.
 Where a claim is based on events prior to 1867 and concerns lands within a provincial boundary, Canada requires that the province in question pay a portion of the compensation.
 The settlement of a claim must take into account third party rights and interests.